anothergeorgecoldham/BSides-Perth-Workshop-RPi0W/README.md

 * MicroSD Card reader
 * Micro USB Cable with data
 * Computer (Laptop for the workshop)
+* You can buy the little parts from Core Electronics - [https://coreelec.io/kitbsideperth]

 ### Software - I will have this available for you
 * balenaEtcher to write images to SD [https://www.balena.io/etcher/]